dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-07-30-federal_deficits.md

 On the left we're looking at deficit by fiscal year, so a high value means we added a lot to the debt and a low value means we added a little or subtracted from the debt.
 A flat line would mean we’re adding (or subtracting) the same amount to (or from) the debt every year.
 An increasing trend means we’re adding more to the debt over time, and decreasing the opposite.

-On the right, I've plotted the distribution (specifically a kernel estimate of it) of yearly deficits for Republicans and Democrats, ignoring split years.
+On the right, I've added plotted the distribution (specifically a kernel estimate of it) of yearly deficits for Republicans and Democrats, ignoring split years.
 A distribution shifted to the right would indicated higher deficits for that respective party, while a wider distribution would indicate more variance in the size of the yearly deficit for that party.

 Right away we see the deficit caused by the 08’-09’ financial crisis and subsequent stimulus package.
 Another thing to note is that the famous "Bill Clinton got the deficit to zero” thing happened with a largely Republican House/Senate.

-Notice also how the line isn’t very “jagged,” meaning that the deficit in one period is dependent at least in part on the deficit in the previous period.
-We’d call that “autocorrelated,” and we can check that they indeed are:
+Notice also how the line isn’t very “jagged,” meaning that the deficit in one period might be dependent at least in part on the deficit in the previous period.
+We’d call that “autocorrelated,” and we can check that deficits indeed are:

 <p align="center">
   <img src="/figs/2019-07-30-federal_deficits/ac_deficit.png">
 </p>

-So this checks out with my story above of debt *and* deficits being inherited from year-to-year.
-If we run a huge deficit in 2020, it’s likely there will be a large deficit in 2021 as well, for example.
-This is actually what I liked so much about the above Tweet: that the author went beyond the usual *debt* narrative and spoke to changes in *deficit.*
+This means that in addition to debt being inherited year-over-year (this is true by definition), **deficits are also inhereted year-over-year**.
+For example, if we run a huge deficit in 2020, it’s likely there will be a large deficit in 2021 as well.
+Intuitively, the policies of your predecessors still have the be paid for regardless of if you like them or not, so they will be included in your budget (unless you repeal them which is usually tough).

 Which brings us to the second derivative of the national debt: the change in budget deficit year over year.
-The reason this is important again is that both debt and deficits can be inherited.
-Intuitively, the policies of your predecessors still have the be paid for regardless of if you like them or not, so they will be included in your budget (unless you repeal them which is usually tough).
-So what we really want to know is *how much did you change the deficit in your time*.
+The reason this is important again is that both debt and deficits can be inherited, so statistics regarding how much debt or deficit a president or Congress ran will certainly be influenced by the previous administration.
+So what we're asking here is *how much did each administration change the deficit*.
+This gets closer to the heart of what we're asking: are Democrats or Republicans running up the bills that can't be paid?

 <p align="center">
   <img src="/figs/2019-07-30-federal_deficits/change_deficit_by_house.png" width="600px">
 </p>

-So we’re again getting out of the realm of interpretability here as we go deeper into the differentials, but a flat line would mean that the amount we’re increasing or decreasing the deficit year-over-year is the same.
-That’s about what we see, with it centered around zero, meaning we’re sort of running a steady deficit (which is in turn adding to the debt).
+So we’re getting out of the realm of interpretability here as we go deeper into the differentials, but a flat line would mean that the amount we’re increasing or decreasing the deficit year-over-year is the same.
+That’s about what we see, with it centered just above zero, meaning we’re sort of running a steadily increasing deficit with a few fluctuations here and there.

+Unfortunately, **there doesn't appear to be a clear difference between Democrats and Republicans on this metric.** I say unfortunately because if you read this far you were probably hoping for something you could use against your political rivals in the future.
+No such luck.

+For completeness, I also checked the autocorrelation between yearly changes in deficit and they indeed turn out to be uncorrelated, meaning these are probably *not* inherited over time.
+In other words, we've reached the end of the rabbit hole.

 <p align="center">
   <img src="/figs/2019-07-30-federal_deficits/ac_change_deficit.png">
 </p>

-The changes in deficit year-over-year are also seemingly uncorrelated with the previous changes in deficit, meaning these are probably *not* inherited over time.
 While they are certainly dependent on lots of things, they’re apparently not dependent on how much you increased or decreased the deficit last year.

 ## Conclusions

 The President's and Congress’s relationship to deficit through the federal budget is nuanced and attributing any causation would require a similarly sophisticated analysis.
-Nonetheless this observational analysis shows no clear evidence that control over the presidency or either house of congress by either major political party has any correlation with the accumulation of national debt.
-Furthermore, I’ve shown that deficits are inherited year-over-year so attributions of blame for debt accumulation should be at least partially based on the second-order figure *change in deficit* as opposed to debt accumulated or deficit registered.
+Nonetheless this observational analysis shows **no clear evidence that control over the presidency or either house of congress by either major political party has any correlation with the accumulation of national debt.** Furthermore, I’ve shown that **deficits are inherited year-over-year** so attributions of blame for debt accumulation should be at least partially based on the second-order figure *change in deficit* as opposed to debt accumulated or deficit registered.

 ## Appendix: The Data

 I really really didn’t want to compile my own data to do this analysis, and luckily I found [Stephen Bloch’s webpage](http://goliards.us/adelphi/deficits/index.html) where he had done so already.
 He also has some similar analyses there, so I consider my work an extension of his.
-Obviously then my data is not from a primary source, but he was very transparent about [his methods and assumptions](http://goliards.us/adelphi/deficits/procedures.html).
+Obviously then my data is not from a primary source, but he was very transparent about [his methods and assumptions](http://goliards.us/adelphi/deficits/procedures.html) so for what it's worth I trust its accuracy.

 I use only the last 50 years of data because party platforms change over time and it doesn’t make much sense to group 1920s Republicans together with the current GOP.
 50 was chosen because it was nice and round, and I have not looked into whether or not the results shown here are stable with other choices of “lookback” time.
 The notebook is linked above, so I invite you to try it out!

-On that note: while I was running through early iterations of this analysis I emailed him some preliminary findings and, to my surprise, he emailed back!
+On that note: while I was running through early iterations of this analysis I emailed Stephen some preliminary findings and, to my surprise, he emailed back!
 He asked (as he does on his page) about if there might be a relationship between both houses of Congress and possibly the presidency being held by the same party (which would mean lots of legislation could get passed) and the deficit.
 I have yet to perform that analysis, and I’ll join him in asking somebody to help us with it.